ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

             ),
         )

-  Then, in ``ansible_collections.community.general.plugins.modules.puppet`` it is put to use with:
+  Then, in :ansplugin:`community.general.puppet#module` it is put to use with:

   .. code-block:: python